burik666/yagostatus/README.md

 - `command` - Command to execute (via `sh -c`).
 - `interval` - Update interval in seconds (set 0 to run once at start).
 - `events_update` - Update widget if an event occurred (default: `false`).
+- `signal` - SIGRTMIN offset to update widget.
+Should be between 0 and `SIGRTMIN`-`SIGRTMAX`.

+Use pkill to send signals:

+    pkill -SIGRTMIN+1 yagostatus

 ### Widget `wrapper`